PaNOSC-ViNYL/ase/doc/ase/calculators/calculators.rst

        Prefix for restart file.
 May contain a directory.
 Default is None: don't restart.
    ignore_bad_restart_file: bool
        Ignore broken or missing restart file.
-By defauls, it is an error if the restart file is missing or broken.
+By default, it is an error if the restart file is missing or broken.
    label: str
        Name used for all files.
 May contain a directory.